EeshaArif/Github-Finder-ReactJS/README.md

 ```

-ctrl+d *2/3 - to change same words at diff locations at once
+- ctrl+d *2-3 -> to change same words at diff locations at once

-imrc
-cc
+- imrc -> shortcut to import react
-shortcuts to import react and create class respectively
+- cc -> shortcut to create class

-<React.Fragment></React.Fragment> // No double divs
+`<React.Fragment></React.Fragment> // No double divs`

 {} - Any valid js expression  this.state.<var>